ansible/awx/docs/docsite/rst/userguide/insights.rst

 .. index::
    pair: inventory; Insights

-The Insights playbook contains a `hosts:` line where the value is the hostname that Insights itself knows about,  which may be different than the hostname that Tower knows about.
+The Insights playbook contains a `hosts:` line where the value is the hostname that Insights itself knows about,  which may be different than the hostname that AWX knows about.
 To use an Insights playbook, you will need an Insights inventory.

 To create a new inventory for use with Insights, see :ref:`ug_source_insights`.